frankshearar/Home/"Update..."-Command-in-Context-Menu.md

 Update... & Update All... commands in Context Menu [#8956](https://github.com/NuGet/Home/issues/8956)

 ## Problem
 Installed packages are viewable in the solution explorer, but the context menu associated with right-clicking the packages and packages folder is very limited.
-There should be an option to update a package and update all packages through the context menu.
+There should be an option to update packages through the context menu.

 ## Who is the customer?
 Visual Studio NuGet package consumers.